laki88/techwithlaki/_posts/2023-01-29-leetcode-problem-2-with-solutions.md

 ## Description

-You are given two non-empty linked lists representing two non-negative integers.
-The digits are stored in reverse order, and each of their nodes contains a single digit.
-Add the two numbers and return the sum as a linked list.

-You may assume the two numbers do not contain any leading zero, except the number 0 itself.
+When two numbers are represented in two non-empty linked lists, You need to add those two numbers and return the result linked list.
+Each node holds a single digits in the numbers and digits are stored in reverse order.
+It can be assumed that there is no leading zeros, except number zero case.

 ### Example 1:
 ![Adding numbers in two linked lists](../assets/images/2023-01-29-leetcode-problem-2-with-solutions/addtwonumber1.jpg)